SHARE

 Tallinn Christmas Market

-Tallinn Old Town Christmas market is considered as one of the best Christmas markets in Europe.
-In 2021, it was voted as the best in all of Europe.
+Tallinn Old Town Christmas market has been voted a few years ago as one of the best Christmas markets in Europe.

-We live in Helsinki but we must admit that our neighbour capital, the Baltic beautiful city of Tallinn, has a more traditional Christmas Market than Helsinki.
+We live in Helsinki but we must admit that our neighbour capital, the beautiful Baltic city of Tallinn, offers a more traditional Christmas atmosphere than Helsinki.
 There is a simple reason for that.
 Tallinn has an extremely beautiful medieval Old Town that is missing in Helsinki.
 Hence, creating a Christmas atmosphere around medieval Old Tallinn is much easier than doing the same in Helsinki.

-Quality beats quantity - this applies well when speaking of the Christmas market in Tallinn.
-The city is small and it has only one primary traditional Christmas market in Old Town but the Christmas market itself is a great reason to visit this enchanting city.
+Quality beats quantity - this applies well when speaking of the Christmas markets in Tallinn.
+The city is small and it has only one primary Christmas market in Old Town but the Christmas market alone is a great reason to visit this enchanting city.

 Tallinn Old Town street with Christmas decors